robimaliqi/beach-life/README.md

 Fancy a quick dip in the sea or a nice romantic walk on the beach?
 Not sure where your nearest beach actually is?
 Fear no more for Beach Life is here.
 Your one-stop-shop for locating all beaches in England (other countries possibly coming soon), along with a forecast for your chosen beach for the next 7 days, as well as tide information so you'll never miss high or low tide again!

+The project was built using the MERN tech stack.
+The database is connected to MongoDB Atlas via Mongoose.
+The front-end was built using React, the backend server uses Express and Node.

+We used Jest as the test framework as well as React Testing Library.

 # How to use

 ````console